MirageNet/Mirage/doc/docs/general/getting-started.md

 # Getting Started

 This document describes the steps to creating a multiplayer game with Mirage.
-The process described here is a simplified, higher level version of the actual process for a real game; it doesn’t always work exactly like this, but it provides a basic recipe for the process.
+The process described here is a simplified, higher-level version of the actual process for a real game; it doesn’t always work exactly like this, but it provides a basic recipe for the process.

-## Video tutorials
+## Video Tutorials

-Currently there are no mirage specific videos.
-You can use Mirror existing videos alongside our [Mirror to Mirage Conversion](/docs/guides/mirror-migration) guide.
+Currently, there are no Mirage-specific videos.
+You can use Mirror's existing videos alongside our [Mirror to Mirage Conversion](/docs/guides/mirror-migration) guide.

-## Networking set-up
+## Networking Set-Up
 -   Right click in the Scene, select *Network* → *NetworkManager*.
 This will create a new GameObject with all the necessary networking components set up for you.
 -   Add the NetworkManagerHUD component to the game object.
-This provides an out of the box canvas ui system that you can use and create your own ui with.
-Assign the variables to properly setup the ui so everything will interact with network code.
-In future we will be providing out of the box ui that auto set's up.
+This provides an out-of-the-box canvas UI system that you can use and create your own UI.
+Assign the variables to properly set up the UI so everything will interact with network code.
+In the future, we will be providing out-of-the-box UI that auto sets up.

 See [Using the NetworkManager](/docs/components/network-manager).

 ## Player Prefab
 - Create a new prefab in your project.
-- Add a NetworkIdentity component to the player Prefab
+- Add a NetworkIdentity component to the player prefab
-- Set the `playerPrefab` field on the `CharacterSpawner` component to the player Prefab.
+- Set the `playerPrefab` field on the `CharacterSpawner` component to the player prefab.
 You can find this component on the GameObject you created in the first setup.

 See [character objects](/docs/guides/game-objects/spawn-player) for more information.